LitiumAB/Samples/Samples/Login with Auth0 - Litium 8/README.md

 1. Login to Auth0 and select your application (ASP.NET Core med MVC for both React and MVC accelerator)

-1. Add your sites domain to your Auth0-applications list of _Allowed Callback URLs_ AND _Allowed Logout URLs_ (MVC domain for mvc accelerator and React domain for react accelerator)
+1. Add your sites domain to your Auth0-applications list of _Allowed Callback URLs_ AND _Allowed Logout URLs_ (MVC domain for MVC accelerator and React domain for React accelerator)

 1. Copy the values for **Domain**, **Client ID** and **Client Secret** to use in Litium setup